HashirOwais/NextPay-Subscription_Simplifed/README.md

 This section details various brainstormed solutions, their testing potential, and the rationale for the final choice.
 Testing

-### 3.1 Solution 1 (Website)
+### 3.1 Solution 1 (Web Application)

-Our initial solution was to develop a full featured web application that provided a graphical user interface (GUI) for users to interact with the system.
-This would include user authentication with hashed credentials, allowing for secure access to features such as viewing, adding, and modifying subscription data.

-This stack would have consisted of Java Spring Boot for the backend, React.js for the frontend, PostgreSQL as the database, and Hibernate as the ORM.
-The application would have been deployed using AWS infrastructure.

-However, this solution was not selected due to the time constraints of our project timeline.
-Implementing a web-based interface along with secure authentication and front-end functionality would require extensive development and testing efforts.
-Given the scope of the course and the limited timeframe, we prioritized a simpler implementation that allowed us to focus more on core logic and testability, rather than UI complexity and integration testing.
+Our first proposed solution involved building a full-stack web application with the following architecture:
+  -    Frontend: React.js
+  -    Backend: Java Spring Boot
+  -    Database: PostgreSQL
+  -    ORM: Hibernate
+  - Deployment: AWS Infrastructure

+While this solution provided a scalable, modern, and user-friendly platform, it introduced substantial complexity in terms of testing.
+To properly validate this architecture, we would have required multiple testing tools and strategies:
+  -    UI Testing using Jest, Selenium, or React Testing Library
+  -    Backend API Testing with Spring Boot Test, Postman, and Mockito
+  -    Database Integration Testing using containers (e.g., TestContainers)
+   -    End-to-End Testing to validate full workflows

+Due to this layered complexity, conducting focused JUnit-based unit testing on the core logic became more difficult and would detract from meeting the course’s emphasis on systematic, isolated testing techniques such as:
+  -    **Boundary Value Testing**
+  -    **Equivalence Class Testing**
+  -    **Use Case Testing**

+Furthermore, setting up and validating test environments across frontend, backend, and deployment layers would significantly slow down development.
+Given the limited timeframe and scope of ENSE 375, we decided not to proceed with this solution.

 ### 3.2 Solution 2 (Mobile Application)

-Our second proposed solution was to develop a mobile application using frameworks like React Native or Android Studio, providing users with a clean and accessible interface.
-It would have communicated with a backend service built in Java Spring Boot and stored data locally or remotely.
+The second idea was to build a mobile application using either React Native or Android Studio (Java/Kotlin).
+This would provide an intuitive interface and better portability for users.

-However, this approach was not chosen due to the added complexity in testing and deployment.
-Mobile apps require extensive UI testing across devices, emulators, and operating systems, making it harder to focus on core logic.
-Given our project timeline, we prioritized a simpler implementation that allowed for more effective unit testing and faster development.
+However, similar to solution 1 this design came with its own testing challenges:
+- Testing across multiple devices and operating systems reduces repeatability.
+- UI workflows would rely on tools like Espresso or Detox, which are out of scope for this project.
+- Core logic would still require JUnit testing, but isolating logic from UI in mobile development adds extra overhead.
+- Integration and state validation are harder to automate due to simulator/emulator reliance.

+This architecture limited our ability to apply structured testing techniques, particularly:
+- Performing boundary and equivalence class testing without direct access to raw data inputs
+- Executing repeatable use case tests in a headless/automated way

+Since ENSE 375 places strong emphasis on test-driven development using JUnit and clear, structured testing strategies, this solution did not align well with our goals.
+We therefore chose not to implement the mobile architecture.

 ### 3.3 Final Solution